joshbegley/nyt-latest/previous.md

 `The Pulse Newsletter 📣 | This is The Athletic&#8217;s daily sports newsletter.`\
 https://nytimes.com/athletic/6360129/2025/05/16/wnba-season-preview-the-pulse/

-**Thunder fall flat and let golden opportunity slip: 'They went and got the game'**\
+**Thunder let golden opportunity slip in Game 6.
+Now we'll see what this team is made of**\
 `The Thunder had a chance — several chances — to put the Nuggets away but failed to do so and must now raise themselves for a Game 7.`\
 https://nytimes.com/athletic/6360971/2025/05/16/thunder-nuggets-nba-playoffs-game-6/